sangb21/testsite/index.md

 ## Team

-Sangay is the owner and also the lead tree climber with years of experience and knowledge in the tree care industry.
-Sangay is awaiting for his certification as a Specialist Tree Climber Certification with International Society of Arboriculture (ISA), and also working towards his dream of becoming a ISA Certified Arborist.
+Sangay is the owner and also the lead tree climber.
+He has years of experience and knowledge in the tree care industry.
+Sangay is awaiting to be certified as a Specialist Tree Climber with with International Society of Arboriculture (ISA).
+He is also working towards his dream of becoming a ISA Certified Arborist.

-## Service Area
+## Service Areas

-Need a map of the area from
+We offer our services to most areas in the Greate Toronto Area (GTA).

+## Call for a Quote
+All our quotes are free!
+So don't hesitate to call for any tree realted inquires.

 <!------------------------->
 <!--      END            -->